PeshwariNaan/PeshwariNaan/README.md

 Hi, I'm **Josh** 👋
 <br/><br/>

-With a strong focus on JavaScript and React.js, I build, deploy and maintain Front-end and Fullstack apps for professional and personal projects utilizing a range of tools and tech.
+With a strong focus on JavaScript and React.js and related frameworks, I build, deploy and maintain Front-end and Fullstack apps for professional and personal projects utilizing a range of tools and tech.
 <br/><br/>

 *   👀 I’m interested in Web3 and the future of Web Development in relation to how AI and low/no code tech will change the current development landscape.
+Also wondering if the people putting out all these crazy articles about AI and the extinction of the human race are using AI to write their articles.
-*   🧠  Currently I've been focused on becoming more proficient with Typescript and exploring React frameworks such as Next.js and picking up anything and everything I can along the way.
+*   🧠  Currently I've been focused on developing apps with Next.js and trying to level up my TypeScript skills.
 *   ✉️  You can contact me at [jdbrowne76@proton.me](mailto:jdbrowne76@proton.me)